-Paul Fudacz, a Senior Attorney with Braumiller Law Group, has nearly 25 years of experience in International Trade law.
+Paul Fudacz, a Partner with Braumiller Law Group, has nearly 30 years of experience in International Trade law.
 He specializes in customs and import regulatory issues, export controls and licensing, legal audits, supply chain security initiatives and establishing and managing comprehensive regulatory compliance programs.

 Prior to joining Braumiller Law Group, Paul held the position of Senior Counsel, International Trade for a global Fortune 500 vehicular components manufacturer.
 In that capacity, he was accountable for all aspects of import and export trade compliance.
 His recent practice has involved assisting clients in the aviation, polymer and chemical, material handling, electronics, oil and gas, solar cell, toy and recreational equipment and vehicular components industries.